TatianaKarpovaP/Portfolio_Data_Analyst/README_project_1.md

 ### <a id="title3">Dataset description</a>
 This research is based on a dataset extracted from a [Roi Polanitzer's github repository](https://github.com/frm-garp/Logistic-Regression-in-Python--Predict-the-Probability-of-Default-of-an-Individual/blob/main/bank.csv).
 It contains 700 samples with 9 features.
 These features are:
 1. age – customer age, years;
-2. ed – customer education level, coded (1 – university degree, 2 – high school, 3 – illiterate, 4 – basic, 5 – professional course)
+2. education – customer education level;
-3. employ – time with current employer, years;
+3. years_with_current_employer – time with current employer, years;
-4. address – time at the current address, years;
+4. years_at_current_address – time at the current address, years;
-5. income – annual income,  in thousands of USD;
+5. household_income – annual income,  in thousands of USD;
-6. debtinc – debt-to-income ratio, %;
+6. debt_to_income_ratio – debt-to-income ratio, %;
-7. creddebt – debt on the credit card, in thousands of USD;
+7. credit_card_debt – debt on the credit card, in thousands of USD;
-8. othdebt – other debts,  in thousands of USD;
+8. other_debt – other debts,  in thousands of USD;
-9. default – indicates whether a customer defaulted in the past if = 1 than yes, if = 0 does not.
+9. y (or 'default' feature) – indicates whether a customer defaulted in the past if = 1 than yes, if = 0 does not.

 The analysis is based on the hypothesis that unpaid debts in the past leads to unpaid debts in the future.
 That is why the ‘default’ variable is dependent in the models in this project.
 Moreover, it presents two classes of customers: reliable if ‘default’=1 and unreliable if ‘default’=0.

 All further calculations are made in Python.
 The data is partly presented below.

-### <a id="title4">Dataset cleaning</a>
+### <a id="title4">Dataset transforming</a>
 A few steps are made in order to detect errors and inaccuracies and as a result having clean data for further analysis.
 - to detect Nan values;
 - to detect abnormal values;